-- Bring together researchers in STEM education, STEM disciplines, career development, psychology, sociology, anthropology, and related fields. - Engage students in use of cutting-edge technological tools, the computer sciences, or innovative applications of technology for work-based or problembased learning.
+- Bring together researchers in STEM education, STEM disciplines, career development, psychology, sociology, anthropology, and other fields related to the focus of the proposed project. - Engage students in use of cutting-edge technological tools, computer sciences, or innovative applications of technology for work-based or problem-based learning.

-Two Types of Projects Supported
+Three Types of Projects Supported